ksdex/Crawling/hw3/readme.md

+### Update on Feb 14, 2020 by Sam:
+Write some code based on my imagination for those tasks in to-do list I put them them in comment because I am not sure if they are all right.

 ### Update on Feb 13, 2020 by Tianran:
 1. fix the inverted index by
 - replace weird nested lists with linked lists (deque in collections)